lu-ci/apex-sigma-core/docs/setup/ubuntu.md

 ## Installing MongoDB 3.4

-This is a minified and congested version of Mongo's official guide that can be found [here](https://docs.mongodb.com/tutorials/install-mongodb-on-ubuntu/#install-mongodb-community-edition) if you would like to read it.
+This is a minified and compressed version of Mongo's official guide that can be found [here](https://docs.mongodb.com/tutorials/install-mongodb-on-ubuntu/#install-mongodb-community-edition) if you would like to read it.

 ```sh